What is Stress?

 What is Good Stress and Bad Stress?

 - Good Stress: Good stress helps us go about our daily tasks and achieve those hard-to-reach goals.
 This stress, called eustress, helps us learn new things, adapt to change and engage in creative thinking.
 Everyone experiences good stress on a daily basis.
 Another form of good stress is the stress that enables us to survive in times of trauma.
-This stress makes us aware of danger and enables us to escape when we need to.
+This stress makes us aware of the danger and enables us to escape when we need to.

 - Bad Stress: Bad forms of stress do not help us achieve goals or tasks, but instead actually inhibit our ability to function on a daily basis.
 Bad stress occurs when too much stress builds up around us.
 Once the body feels there is too much stress, it will begin to break down, causing symptoms like perspiration, anxiety, headaches and rapid breathing.
 This kind of stress can take a huge toll on your physical and mental well-being.